quantum-proximity-gateway/server/README.md

 litestar run --host 0.0.0.0 --port 8000
 ```

 > NOTE: You can check if the server is running by trying to access `http://localhost:8000` in a browser.
-If you see {"status_code":404,"detail":"Not Found"} on the screen, the server is running.
+If you see {"status":"success"} on the screen, the server is running.

 ## Misc.